Jockerpsy/generic-mcp-client-chat/README.md

 To use the tools, simply ask Claude to use them.
 For example:
 - "Can you use the echo tool to repeat back my message?"
-- "Please use the repeat tool to repeat: Hello World!"
+- "Please use the repeat tool to repeat 'Hello World!'
+5 times"
 - "Count the letters in the word 'hello'"
 - "Calculate the 10th fibonacci number"
 - "List the contents of the current directory"